How to Deal With a Drink Driving Charge

 - For women – one standard drink an hour

-If you have relied on this rule, and were meticulous to make sure that you stay within it, then drove thinking that you must be under the limit, a court may be prepared to accept the defence of honest and reasonable mistake of fact.
+If you have relied on this rule, and were meticulous to make sure that you stayed within it, then drove thinking that you must be under the limit, a court may be prepared to accept the defence of honest and reasonable mistake of fact.

 If you think that your reading may be as high as it was because your drink has been spiked, that is also a scenario in which this defence can be used.

-At the end of the day, each case is different and turns on its own particular facts.
-You should not assume that you can definitely beat a drink driving charge simply because your case fits into one of the above categories.
-Conversely, these categories do not represent the only scenarios in which a defence of honest and reasonable mistake can be used to defend against a drink driving charge.
+These categories do not represent the only scenarios in which a defence of honest and reasonable mistake can be used to defend against a drink driving charge.
 To get the full picture it is very important to speak to a lawyer who is an expert in traffic law in order to determine whether this (or for that matter some other) defence is worth running in the particular circumstances of your case.

 The Two Hour Rule

 It is a little known fact that the police cannot rely on a breath test if it was taken over 2 hours since you last drove a car.
-What this means is that even if the Police take a breath test from you, if it was taken more than 2 hours after you drove, that reading may not be able to be used for evidentiary purposes to prove that you were intoxicated.
+What this means is that even if the police take a breath test from you, if it was taken more than 2 hours after you drove, that reading may not be able to be used for evidentiary purposes to prove that you were intoxicated.

-The Home Safe Rule.
+The Home Safe Rule